NwayNwayThanHlaing/PetAssistantApp/diary.md

+## Week 12 (9 December 2024)
+Summary:
+Challenges:
+Next Step:

 ## Week 11 (2 December 2024)

 Summary:
+    - tested NativeNotify in a different project for testing purpose
+    - implemented sending reminder notification feature
+    - created notification inbox
+    - added month and year selectors for calendar
+    - added flexible date selector for event creation on calendar
+    - did preparation for presentation and video
 Challenges:
+    - No problem so far
 Next Step:
+    - To continue on report

 ## Week 10 (24 November 2024)

 Summary:
-    - managed to make all features in the consistent ui
+    - managed to make sure all features have the consistent ui
     - improved features such as showing appointments in calendar for user experience
     - modified vet appointment database models for easy access
     - redesigned home page